WatcherNet/WatcherNet/README.md

 So how does this shut down someone's internet?

 When you are peforming actions on the internet such as watching a YouTube video, gaming, or surfing, the server of that website is sending you information to make that action possible.
-Your computer takes that information and translates it to display it.
+Here we will be showing you an example of packet exchange by watching a YouTube video.